chun-eric/grcrisklab/README.md

 We would then add the ```Threat``` column and add to our Audit excel spreadsheet.

 A further two columns called ```Vulnerability Description``` and ```Mitigating Factors or Compensatory Controls in Place``` would be addeded.
 So the risk assessment file would have the following columns.
+The column headings were taken and modified from Appendix I of NIST SP 800-30.

 | Threat(s) |	Vulnerability Description	| Mitigating Factors or Compensatory Controls in Place	|
 | :---: |  :---: |  :---: |